dfelinto/blender-manual/manual/glossary/index.rst

    Render
       The process of computationally generating a 2D image from 3D geometry.

+   Resource
+      External files such as Images, Sounds, Fonts and Volumes that can be packed into the .blend file.

    RGB
       A color model based on the traditional primary colors, Red/Green/Blue.
       RGB colors are also directly broadcasted to most computer monitors.